-Drain the engine coolant by removing the drain plug on the engine block and opening the manifold pressure cap.
-Flush the system with fresh water, then reinstall the drain and start the refill process.
+Drain the engine coolant by loosening the drain plug on the engine block and opening the manifold pressure cap.
+Flush the system with fresh water, then start the refill process.

-NOTE: The drain petcock on the heat exchanger should also be used to help drain engine coolant.
+NOTE: The drain on the heat exchanger should also be used to help drain engine coolant.